 - Children learn foreign languages better than adults – This is true of pronunciation, but not of vocabulary or grammar.
 Given the same amount of instruction, there are no significant differences in uptake between children and adults.
 Also, there is evidence that some adults can indeed acquire native proficiency.

 - When we think, we think in our dominant language – Unless we engage in inner talk and subvocalize, the brain does not think in any particular language.
 When we think, we create ‘entities of information’ called propositions, which are not made up of words (scientists are still trying to figure out what they are made of ); we transform them into words as we speak (which has enormous implication for L2 processing.
-See my article: https://gianfrancoconti.wordpress.com/2015/05/19/why-do-our-learners-often-get-prepositions-articles-and-verb-endings-wrong/ ) .
-In fact, there are theories that when multilingual individuals use a language during oral production or in writing their brain activates all of the languages they master, simultaneously; the language being used will receive stronger activation whilst the others will be less activated.
+See my article: here ).
+During oral production or in writing our brain activates all of the languages we master, simultaneously; the language being used will receive stronger activation whilst the others will be less activated.
 This phenomenon explains why language learners, in unmonitored speech, often use words from their L1 whilst speaking the L2 even though they know the L2 word.
-(For more on this read: https://gianfrancoconti.wordpress.com/2015/05/26/words-in-the-mind-how-lexis-is-stored-and-organized-in-our-brains-and-the-implications-for-the-mfl-classroom/ )
+(For more on this, read: here)

 - Students should be taught in sync with their dominant learning style(s) as this will enhance their learning – Most psychologist/neuroscientists refute the learning-style and multiple intelligences constructs maintaining that they are not valid representation of how the brain works.
 No credible evidence has ever been put forward in support of the hypothesis that teaching learners in their ‘learning-style’ actually enhances language proficiency development